 Our teaching of reading aims to create fluent and confident readers by the end of year 6.

 Developing a love of reading is the most powerful attribute that can make a difference to our children’s future attainment.
 From Foundation Stage to Year 6, the children at Kingsmead experience lessons and a range of fiction, non-fiction and poetry texts which promote a love of books and reading.

-Once basic skills are mastered, children are taught individually, in small groups during Daily Supported Reading (Reception to Year 2) and Destination Reader (Y3-Y6) and as a class to further develop higher level reading skills.
+Once basic skills are mastered, in Reception to Year 2 children are taught phonics systematically through the RWI programme (Read Write Inc).
+Alongside this, children practise further their decoding and comprehension skills in small differentiated groups during Daily Supported Reading (Reception to Year 2) and Destination Reader (Y3-Y6) to further develop higher level reading skills.
 We assess reading systematically and guide children towards selecting books which develop the range of skills.

 Destination Reader (DR) lessons are planned to ignite and foster a love of reading.
 High quality texts, developing speaking and listening skills, positive learning behaviours and effective partner work are all key features of a DR lesson.

 By providing quality reading experiences with a focus on developing thinking, understanding and expression, DR develops the quality of reading comprehension.
 Children learn to predict, infer, question, evaluate, clarify and make connections with increasing efficacy.
 The learning behaviours that the children develop are: the ability to support and actively listen to others; to discuss and explain ideas; and to take responsibility for one’s own and one’s group’s learning.
 These are central not only to DR but are transferable across the whole curriculum and are, in fact, great life skills.